-“Hidden Heroines: the untold stories of the women of the Dockyard” is a new temporary exhibition set to open in No.1 Smithery at The Historic Dockyard in Spring 2021.
+“Hidden Heroines: the untold stories of the women of the Dockyard” is a new, temporary exhibition now showing in No.1 Smithery at The Historic Dockyard Chatham.

 The exhibition explores the valuable roles women played throughout the Dockyard’s 400-year history, right up to present day.